William Moore McCulloch: Other issues

-Throughout his career, McCulloch was a conservative, as demonstrated by his low Americans for Democratic Action (ADA) scores, and was a strong supporter of civil rights.
-As ranking Republican on the House Judiciary Committee, he and Democratic Chairman Emanuel Celler pushed the Civil Rights Act of 1964 through the House of Representatives.
-During the Great Society Congress, he opposed most Great Society legislation.
-After the Great Society Congress (1965–1966), he began to adopt a few liberal positions, such as supporting strong gun control legislation in 1968 as well as busing.
+A conservative Republican who notably got a 0% from the Americans for Democratic Action and a 100% rating from Americans for Constitutional Action in 1961, McCulloch believed that federal authority shouldn't usurp state and local authority.
+After 1964 however, McCulloch moderated his views, being one of six Republican House representatives from Ohio to support the Medicare program for the elderly, and the Medicaid program for poor people.
+In 1969, he received a 33% rating from Americans for Constitutional Action.
+He also was supportive of the Gun Control Act of 1968 and the Comprehensive Child Development Act of 1971 that was vetoed by Nixon.
+Much like his friend and collaborator in civil rights legislation, New York Democrat Emmanuel Celler, McCulloch opposed the Equal Rights Amendment.
+Earlier in the late 40's, McCulloch supported the Social Security Amendments of 1949 and an amendment on the National Housing Act of 1949 to extend mortgage provisions.

 He was not a candidate for re-election in the 1972 election to the Ninety-third Congress and instead resumed the practice of law in Piqua, Ohio.

 Personal life

 On October 17, 1927, McCulloch eloped with Mabel Harris in Covington, Kentucky.
 They had two daughters, Nancy and Ann.

 Death and legacy

 McCulloch died on February 22, 1980, in Washington, D.C. due to a heart attack.
 He is buried in Arlington National Cemetery with his wife.
 In the film All the Way, Congressman McCulloch is portrayed by Dan Desmond.

 In early 2010, McCulloch was proposed by the Ohio Historical Society as a finalist in a statewide vote for inclusion in Statuary Hall at the United States Capitol.

 McCulloch was the subject of the JFK Profiles in Courage 2017 winning essay by student Daud Shad.

 Representative Richard Walker Bolling (D-MO) said of McCulloch upon his passing: "This country will always owe a major debt to Bill McCulloch.
 If it had not been for Bill McCulloch, there would have been no civil rights legislation."
 Representative Thomas Railsback (R-IL) credited McCulloch as doing more for civil rights than any other member of the House, along with his friend Emmanuel Celler.